skim0119/ctf_public/README.md

 or do it manually.

 Look at cap_test.py file for examples and run it to test if the environment works.
 Feel free to use the provided policies in Policy folder to develop your own one.

+## Light version for training

+This branch is specifically made to lighten the training process for server training.

+### TODO:

+### Notes

+- It mainly uses the combination of UVFA and Hindsight ER to develop multiple goal within the meta-agent.
+- The monte carlo tree search to layout the trajectory of partially observable space, and use it to hardcode some of the limitation of policy.